-Brits just love their gardens and it’s not uncommon for neighbours to have competitions with each other to see who can create the best lawn.
+Brits just love their gardens and it’s not uncommon for neighbours to have competitions with each other to see who can create the most beautiful lawn.

-If you want to achieve a healthy, beautiful garden lawn you’ll need to occasionally dethatch or rake the grass.
+If you want to achieve a healthy, lush garden lawn you’ll need to occasionally dethatch or rake the grass.

 What is a Lawn Scarifier?